-Not far from Cockburnspath is the tiny hamlet of Cove.
-From here wooden steps lead to a track descending towards sea level at the head of a steep grassy headland.
+Not far from Cockburnspath, and even closer to the A1, is the tiny hamlet of Cove.
+There is a car park for visitors located in the hamlet and a nearby gate gives access to a track that descends towards the sea, which it reaches at the far end of a steep grassy headland.
 The track leads to one of the hidden gems of south east Scotland, Cove Harbour.

 The natural harbour at Cove has been used by local fishermen since the early 1600s, and during the 1700s a number of efforts were made to improve it.
 These included the digging of the remarkable tunnel through the headland that still provides access to the beach, together with a series of side chambers used to store locally caught fresh fish and a wide range of smuggled goods from the continent.
 The side chambers continued to be used as changing rooms by hardy bathers until they were sealed up in 1981.
 Despite this, the walk through to the rock shelter at the far end of the tunnel is an interestingly eerie experience.

 The harbour you see today was built in 1831.
 This involved the construction of a breakwater on the eastern side of the bay.
 The seaward side of the main harbour wall reveals the extent to which both it and the lower parts of the old cottages on it were sculpted from the natural rock as much as built upon it.
 This outer side of the harbour wall also gives a strong sense of the forces of the sea against which the harbour provides protection.
 The lower levels of the rock have been carved into remarkable patterns by the action of the waves, while many of the irregularities provide sanctuary for rockpools when the tide is out.

 The fishing community that sailed from Cove Harbour in the 1830s supported around 20 families.
 Most of them lived in the planned hamlet of Cove at the head of the track from the harbour.
 This was first built in 1809 and later expanded to cope with the increased activity that followed the construction of the harbour.